 Bryn is a partner specializing in Aboriginal law and corporate/commercial disputes.
 He is a member of our Litigation and Environmental, Regulatory and Aboriginal Law groups.

-Bryn has extensive expertise in Aboriginal law and has worked on a broad range of Aboriginal law and policy issues across Canada both in government and private practice.
-He regularly advises clients on Aboriginal and environmental issues relating to resource development, energy, and infrastructure projects, including relationship building and early engagement, consultation and accommodation, environmental assessments and permitting issues, negotiating agreements with Aboriginal groups, project finance issues, litigation risk and risk management strategies, and obtaining approvals with respect to the use of reserve land.
-He has also acted as counsel in Aboriginal rights and duty to consult litigation, disputes relating to revenue sharing arrangements, and for interveners in precedent setting Aboriginal and constitutional law cases in the Supreme Court of Canada, including Ktunaxa Nation v.
-British Columbia and Courtoreille v.
-Governor General of Canada.
+Bryn has extensive expertise in Aboriginal law and is recognized as a leading lawyer in this area in the Canadian Lexpert Directory.
+He has worked on a broad range of Aboriginal law and policy issues across Canada both in government and private practice and regularly advises clients on Aboriginal and environmental issues relating to resource development, energy, and infrastructure projects.
+This includes relationship building and early engagement, consultation and accommodation, environmental assessments and permitting issues, negotiating agreements with Aboriginal groups, project finance issues, litigation risk and risk management strategies, and obtaining approvals with respect to the use of reserve land.
+He has also acted as counsel in Aboriginal rights and duty to consult litigation, disputes relating to revenue sharing arrangements, and for interveners in precedent setting Aboriginal and constitutional law cases in the Supreme Court of Canada, including Mikisew Cree First Nation v.
+Canada and Ktunaxa Nation v.
+British Columbia which was recently recognized by Lexpert as one of the Top 10 Business decisions in 2018.

 In addition to his work in private practice, Bryn brings a unique perspective to the table for his clients given his prior work on Aboriginal issues in and for the federal government.
 As a Ministerial Special Representative for Indigenous and Northern Affairs Canada, he led a national engagement with Aboriginal groups, industry and other affected stakeholders on how the federal government can improve its approach to the duty to consult and authored a detailed report to the Minister titled Building Relationships and Advancing Reconciliation Through Meaningful Consultation.
 Bryn also previously served as a former policy and legal advisor to a previous Minister of Aboriginal Affairs and Northern Development Canada.
 In this role, he briefed and advised the Minister on a broad range of issues including but not limited to west coast resource development, major Aboriginal and treaty rights litigation across Canada, numerous comprehensive and specific claims and approvals with respect to reserve land, and the development of a new Federal Framework for Addressing Section 35 Aboriginal Rights.